Weak bosons as partons below 10 TeV partonic center-of-momentum: Beyond leading log

-\textit{Beyond leading log}: We proceed by computing the tree-level helicity amplitudes for $\mu \to V_\lambda \ell $ splitting.
+We proceed by computing the tree-level helicity amplitudes for $\mu \to V_\lambda \ell $ splitting.
 Next, we expand squared amplitudes to leading power (LP) and NLP in $\theta_\ell$.
-(In standard references, e.g., Ref.~\cite{Peskin:1995ev}, amplitudes are evaluated \textit{after} Taylor expanding.)
+(In contrast, Refs.~\cite{Altarelli:1987ue,Peskin:1995ev} evaluate amplitudes \textit{after} Taylor expanding.)
 For $\lambda=0$, only the leading $\mathcal{O}(M_V^2/E_V^2)$ term is kept.
-We then integrate over the phase space of $\ell$.
-Formally, the integral over $q^2\sim\mathcal{O}(p_T^2)$ is ultraviolet divergent, and so we introduce a regulator $\mu_f>0$ with mass dimension one.
+We integrate over the phase space of $\ell$.
+Because the integral over $q^2\sim\mathcal{O}(p_T^2)$ is ultraviolet divergent, we introduce a regulator $\mu_f>0$ with mass dimension one, as in Ref.~\cite{Dawson:1984gx}.
 Alternatively, one can use dimensional regularization~\cite{Kunszt:1987tk}.